Spend some quality time with yourself

 3/F Century City Mall, Kalayaan Avenue, Makati City

-59C is testament to the fact that not every co-working space is fitted with subway tiles, open-plan architecture, and tables brimming with 20-something creatives and their Macbook Pros.
+59C is a testament to the fact that not every co-working space is fitted with subway tiles, open-plan architecture, and tables brimming with 20-something creatives and their MacBook Pros.
 What was once a ‘50s family home is now a charming co-working venue, café, restaurant, and bar in one.
 Every menu item is fully consumable, so feel free to stay while you sip on your freshly-made salabat amidst the homey interiors.